The Three Lascars

 The Three Lascars (Les Trois Lascars) is a 2021 Burkinabé comedy film directed by Boubacar Diallo.
+The film became the most successful cinema release from francophone Africa in the 21st century.
 It was the only Burkinabé film screened at the 2021 FESPACO.

 Synopsis

-Under pressure from their respective mistresses, three friends (Idriss, Momo and Willy) organize an extramarital trip to an extravagant hotel outside of Ouagadougou.
+Under pressure from their respective mistresses, three friends (Idriss, Momo and Willy) organize an extramarital trip to an extravagant hotel outside of their home base of Ouagadougou.
 A seminar in Abidjan is the perfect alibi for the trio to free themselves from their wives for a weekend.
-As soon as they arrive, their euphoria subsides when they learn that the plane they were supposed to have taken has crashed.
-Ridden with shame and guilt and abandoned by their mistresses, the three adulterers wallow in depression.
-In the end, they will have to face their wives, hungry for revenge after the deception.
+As soon as they arrive, their euphoria turns to dread when they learn that the plane they were supposed to have taken crashed.
+Ridden with guilt and abandoned by their mistresses, the three adulterers now have to confront their angry wives, hungry for revenge after the deception.